njch5/oo-ride-share/README.md

 ## Objective

-We will build a Ruby library that loads lists of passengers, trips and drivers from CSV files, and provides methods for manipulating this data.
+We will build a Ruby library that loads lists of passengers, trips and drivers from CSV files, provides methods for exploring this data, and provides a way to request a new trip.

 We will **not** write an interactive command-line program.